nextcloud/documentation/developer_manual/basics/events.rst

 *Available in Nextcloud 18 and later.*

-Emitted when a user has been succesfully logged in via remember-me cookies.
+Emitted when a user has been successfully logged in via remember-me cookies.

 ``\OCP\User\Events\BeforePasswordUpdatedEvent``
 ***********************************************